Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Numerical studies

-We then briefly study the effect of a noisy dataset on the accuracy of the discrete solution and the global objective function $\globObjFunc(\cdot,\cdot)$ and consider random noises based on a normal distribution with the same zero mean value and standard deviation of $0.06$.
-We first normalized the symmetrically distributed dataset such that both strain and stress values are in the interval $[-1,1]$.
-We then add random noises to both strains and stresses before scaling them back to their original range, such that the noises are distributed over the whole dataset and is not scaled with either stress or strain value.
-Figure \ref{fig:kannoTrussNonlinEdataEffectResultsNullspace}f shows the generated noisy dataset, for which we check its thermomechanical consistency, following discussions in \cite{Gebhardtddcmhilbert2025}.
-Note that random noises possibly pollute and lead to thermomechanically inconsistent dataset.
-To tackle this, one can either remove those data points from the dataset or remove the added noises, i.e. replacing them by the original data, given that the original ones are thermomechanically consistent.
-In this work, we choose the second approach since the original dataset is thermomechanically consistent and also check that this is the case with the obtained results.
-We note that investigations with random noises generally requires statistical study with multiple replicates.
-Such a study is out of scope of this work and is considered for future work.
 Figures \ref{fig:kannoTrussNonlinEdataEffectResultsNullspace}b, d, and f illustrate the deformed configuration, the discrete axial stresses, the dataset including the solved stress-strain pair and the converged minimizer, obtained with both solvers, respectively.
+We check that the obtained results are also thermomechanically consistent.
 We observe that both solvers lead to smaller deformations than those obtained with dataset without noises (compare to the green and blue curves in Figure \ref{fig:kannoTrussNonlinEdataEffectResultsNullspace}a), illustrating the negative effect of noisy data on the accuracy.
 We note that due to random noises, the results are not conclusive without comprehensive statistical studies.
 Nevertheless, compared to the ADM-solver, our solver improves the accuracy for this example and hence is more robust with respect to noisy data.
 Focusing on the values of the global objective function $\globObjFunc(\cdot,\cdot)$ over load steps, illustrated in Figure \ref{fig:kannoTrussNonlinEdataEffectCostFunc}b, we see that our solver reduces $\globObjFunc(\cdot,\cdot)$ at all load steps.
 Both solvers lead to an objective function that has approximately the same order of magnitude as the case using dataset without noises (compare to Figure \ref{fig:kannoTrussNonlinEdataEffectCostFunc}a).
 This necessarily means that the random noises in this example do not significantly affect $\globObjFunc(\cdot,\cdot)$.
 In Table \ref{tab:kannoTrussNonlinEdataEffectCompCost}, we report the total number of iterations for the Newton-Raphson scheme and updating the stress-strain data pairs (ADM iterations) and the computing time, required for our and the ADM-solver, when using an unsymmetrically distributed and noisy dataset.
 We observe that using GO-ADM-solver requires more iterations and computing time of one order of magnitude than the ADM-solver since they are scaled by the number of ``greedy'' searches, similar to our observations in the examples of the previous subsection.
 We see that the unsymmetrical data distribution and noises significantly increase the number of Newton-Raphson and ADM iterations, approximately one and two orders of magnitude when using the ADM- and our solver, respectively.
 This is also reflected in the computing time.
 The different scale when using the ADM- and our solver illustrates that the computational cost of our solving strategy strongly depends on the data distribution and hence is less robust than the ADM-solver in this regard.